 If it is located in C:\Windows or any other folder then it could well be malware – possibly a worm or a trojan.

-If you want to make sure if this file is safe and not other malware is imitating it and is causing damage on your computer, it is fairly simple.
+If you want to make sure if this file is safe and not, and not some malware imitating the legit process, it is fairly simple.

 WAB.exe consuming high CPU